 - Metastatic lung tumors are tumors that originate from cancer elsewhere in the dog's body then spread to the lungs.

 Signs & Symptoms of Lung Cancer in Dogs

-Without diagnostic testing it can be challenging to detect lung cancer in dogs.
+Without diagnostic testing, it can be challenging to detect lung cancer in dogs.
 Approximately 25% of dogs with a lung tumor show no related symptoms.
-That said, if your dog is developed a lung tumor you may notice one or more of the following signs depending on the size and location of the tumor:
+That said, if your dog has developed a lung tumor you may notice one or more of the following signs depending on the size and location of the tumor: